tcho6319/JGibson-Portfolio/documents/design-journey.md

 [Note: There is no specific amount to write here.
 You simply need enough content to do the job.]

-Example:
 - **Navigation**
-  - Home
-  - Portfolio
-    - Websites
-    - Mobile Apps
-    - Tablets
-  - About Me
+  - Home/ About
+  - Gallery
+    - View Single Image Fullscreen
+  - Contact Us/ Upload a File

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Portfolio*: list all the projects (as images) this client has worked on.
 When the image is hovered over, display a description of the project; add a search function to enable users search for specific projects;